 Evolve, improve or be left behind!

 As artisans that code for food, we must buy and use the BEST editor, like SlickEdit, not the low budget / free one that we got used to.
 Think it through!
 If you use an editor every day to ply your trade and a better editor saves you just 5 - 15 minutes a day, then it will be the best personal tool investment you ever made and it will give you a legal edge over your colleagues and competitors.
-Don't just gloss over this advice, try the evaluation version for the whole 30 days and then make your decision.
+You don't know what you are missing!
+Try the evaluation version for the whole 30 days before dismissing my advice.
 I am confident that SlickEdit will make a massive improvement in your productivity!

 I have been discovering and using cool SlickEdit features since 1999.